Policy and Procedure Name:

 months later, the IW files a letter stating their intent for BWC to reconsider

-suffered a broken tibia.
+broken tibia.